Methodology

 Prior attainment

 The measures of achievement shown are published as accountability measures at the key stage in question.
-Achievement at both key stage 2 and 4 is taken from the end of key stage 4 pupil attainment file.
+Achievement at both key stage 2 and 4 are taken from the end of key stage 4 pupil attainment file.
 The prior attainment thresholds referenced reflect the policies in place at the time the cohort completed those key stages.

-Key stage 2 prior attainment (achievement at age 11) is based on the pupils’ assessments at the end of primary school in reading, writing and mathematics.
+Key stage 2 prior attainment is based on the pupil's assessments at the end of primary school in reading, writing and mathematics.
 Key stage 2 prior attainment bands are also used as prior attainment for published key stage 4 attainment measures.

-above level 4 (high attainers)Achieved level 5 or above in all areas.
+Above level 4 (high attainers)Achieved level 5 or above in all areas.
 Above the expected standard.

 At level 4 (middle attainers)Achieved level 4 or above in all areas.
 At the expected standard.